Rehabilitating & Releasing CT Wildlife

 First Place for Best Animal Rescue

 Since 2002, Nutmeg Acres Wildlife Rehabilitation has been a home-based, non-profit, organization dedicated to the care and rehabilitation of sick, injured and orphaned wild animals in Connecticut.
-We hold our permit through the CT DEEP.
+We hold our permit through the CT Department of Energy and Environmental Protection.

 The goal of wildlife rehabilitation is to provide professional care to sick, injured, and orphaned wild animals so they ultimately can be returned to their natural habitat.